The Killer Is on the Phone: Plot

 She remembers telling Thomas to kill Peter.
 Later, Ranko follows her to Thomas' door, where he stabs her in the stomach.
 She asks Thomas if she still loves her; he affirms, and she shoots him, then dies of her wound.
-It is revealed that she relived the end of a play in a flashback and now believes that her current fear of being murdered stems from acting in these plays.
+It is revealed that she relived the end of a play in a flashback and now believes that her current fear of being murdered stems from acting in those plays.
 Eleonor and Thomas have sex again, through which Eleonor proves to herself that they were never lovers.

 In the meantime, Ranko keeps postponing his flight to London.
 His clients approach him, worrying about the success of Dillon's assassination, for which Ranko was hired.

 Margaret Vervoort, Peter’s sister and owner of the theatre, wants Dorothy to take Eleonor's part.
-Ranko enters Eleonor's dressing room and, from behind, mistakes Dorothy, who is in the nude, for Eleonor.
-He kisses her violently while stabbing her beneath her left breast.
+Ranko enters Eleonor's dressing room and mistakes Dorothy for Eleonor.
+He kisses her while stabbing her.

 Margaret tells George that Eleonor owns a small castle near the Sint-Andriesdreef, which she used as a love nest with Peter.
-George and Eleonor drive to the castle, where she remembers Peter threatening Ranko with a gun and Ranko stabbing him, then driving off with his body in the trunk.
+George and Eleonor drive to the castle, where she remembers Peter holding a gun and threatening Ranko, who stabbed him and drove off with his body in the trunk.
 She "returns" from her vision only to witness Ranko stab George and escapes by car, hiding in the deserted theatre.
 Eleonor drops parts of the stage on Ranko, making a piano fall on his legs, which pins him.
-She then activates the safety curtain, which slowly comes down and crushes his abdomen.
+She then activates the safety curtain, which comes down and crushes his abdomen.

-Finally, Eleonor goes to the Vervoort estate to confront Margaret, a gun in her purse.
+Eleonor goes to the Vervoort estate to confront Margaret, a gun in her purse.
 Margaret claims she truly wanted George to save Eleonor from her trauma and did not order Ranko to kill Peter, only to scare him away; she confesses doing it because she wanted Eleonor for herself.
 Eleonor drops her gun, kisses her, then announces that she will make life hell for her as long as she lives.
 Eleonor walks away in the sunlight.
-When she hears a shot from inside, she stops briefly, then continues walking.
+After hearing a shot from inside, she stops briefly, then continues walking.